xxsreexx00/FashionHouseTemp/README.md

 Assets folder of the project includes ten folders:
-1. Fonts: it include the font assets created by the method explained in the slides part2, pages 13, 14, and 15.
+1. Fonts: it includes the font assets created by the method explained in the slides part2, pages 13, 14, and 15.
 2. GoogleVR
 3. Materials&Textures
 4. Models&Materials